zoywongus/PokemonBattleAI/README.md

 (todo in the future)

 # Status
+June 22: Added critical hit chances.
+Added mechanics for status conditions, and updated turn structuring.
+Did not fully test status moves yet (still have to update move effects)
-Updated some special/physical distinguishment.
+June 19: Updated some special/physical distinguishment.
 Updated attack damage calculations a bit

 Just a *very very* simple skeleton so far.
-No moves statuses/effects/teams/crits.

 Data files based from https://github.com/fonse/pokemon-battle

 Backbone skeleton turn based battling and classes from https://github.com/cesaralvrz/Pokemon-Battle-Simulator

 ## Todo
-Ignore PP + Add status for moves + add stat boosting?
-Add speed
+Add speed !!!
+Add additional move effects
 Then add trainer class for 3v3 - 6v6
 Not too complex (no dig/fly mechanics and maybe no weather?)